informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`--autosize-registers`**

-In 65816 mode, whenever a rep or sep is assembled, the assembler will inspect the flags and adjust the register size.
+For 65816, whenever a `rep` or `sep` is assembled, the assembler will inspect the flags and adjust the register size.

 ```
     // --autosize-registers